tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-### Checking continuity of order indexes and detection of duplicates
+### Checking continuity and duplicates

-You can enable warning messages about continuity and duplicates of Order indexes by enabling `diagnosticMessages`.
+You can enable warning messages about continuity and duplicates of order indexes.

-1. Create `xnuit.runner.json` in root of your test project
+1. Create `xnuit.runner.json` file in root of your test project

 ```json
 {